skramm/homog2d/docs/homog2d_manual.md

 H = m;        // or call assignment operator
 ```

-## 8 - Drawing
+## 8 - Drawing things
 <a name="drawing"></a>

 This library provides a way to render data graphically, using two backends.
 However please note that this is not a "high-end" drawing tool, the rendering has no
-extended fine-tuning on how things are rendered, it is there only to quickly see what is going on.
+extended fine-tuning on how things are rendered, the goal is only to quickly see what is going on.

 ### 8.1 - Available backends